sasakiassociates/speckle-unity-core/README.md

 # speckle-unity-core

-The main client connection for using speckle in unity.
+An unoffical client connection for using speckle in unity.
+This project was started from the main [speckle-unity](https://github.com/specklesystems/speckle-unity) project, but has been moved into different repos for more modular package support with unity.

 This package features:

 - `SpeckleStream` - A scriptable object for storing and accessing speckle streams
 - `Sender` + `Receiver` - the main operation objects that handle interacting with speckle and unity